ItzTheDodo/FlippyFlappingTheJ/README.md

 ## Installation<a name="Installation"></a>

 Download the latest source code release and extract from the .ZIP
-FlippyFlappingTheJ requires <a href="https://www.python.org/downloads/release/python-3120/">Python 3.12</a>.
+FlippyFlappingTheJ requires <a href="https://www.python.org/downloads/release/python-3120/" target="_blank">Python 3.12</a>.

 ### Requirements
 * Pillow >= 11